 - Ohio State scholarship or grant funding for individual travel to countries with a specific risk designated region(s) requires review of the proposed itinerary relevant to the excluded regions.
 Individual undergraduate travel to restricted region(s) is not eligible for funding.

 - Ohio State scholarship and grant awards for individual travel to risk designated countries requires the submission of a petition and ITPC approval.

 - Ohio State scholarship or grant funding for individual travel to countries with a specific risk designated region(s) requires review of the proposed itinerary relevant to the excluded regions.
 Individual travel to restricted region(s) requires the submission of a petition and ITPC approval.

 - The petition process factors academic rationale and an individual safety proposal into consideration.
 Petitions should be submitted at least 60-days in advance of travel and prior to utilization of university funding.

-For further information on the ITPC risk designated policy or the petition process, please contact international risk management at IRM@osu.edu.
+For further information on the ITPC risk designated policy or the petition process, and to submit any required materials for travel approval, please contact international risk management at IRM@osu.edu.

 Travel Registration and Insurance Enrollment

 Ohio State students using university scholarship or grant funding for individual travel to international locations are required to register their travel.
 Travel Registration includes completion of emergency response information, access to pre-departure health and safety modules and enrollment in the supplemental international insurance.
 The insurance includes specific coverage for medical care, medical evacuation, repatriation, and political security and natural disaster evacuation.
 There is a modest daily rate for the insurance enrollment that students should calculate into budget proposals for funding.
 Students participating in education abroad programming coordinated through OIA are already registered in the system and automatically enrolled in the supplemental international insurance.